boostscale/velox4j/src/main/java/io/github/zhztheplayer/velox4j/shaded/README.md

-# The source package `java.io.github.zhztheplayer.velox4j.shaded`
+# The Java source package `java.io.github.zhztheplayer.velox4j.shaded`

 This special package is for storing 3rd source code which cannot be correctly handled by the default Maven shader.